 - Masters v.
 Sch.
 District No. 1 (Colorado Supreme Court): Overturned an adverse court of appeals ruling and preserved a landmark state law reforming tenure policies for public school teachers.

 - Direct Marketing Ass’n v.
 Brohl (10th Circuit Court of Appeals): On remand from the U.S. Supreme Court, won judgment upholding the constitutionality of a law estimated to increase sales tax collection by hundreds of millions of dollars.

 - People ex rel.
 Coffman v.
 Castle Law Group (Colorado Supreme Court): In a consumer protection case with tens of millions of dollars in potential monetary awards, won an emergency appeal to halt trial and preserve the State’s most important legal claims.

 - Nebraska & Oklahoma v.
-Colorado (U.S. Supreme Court): Successfully defended Colorado’s marijuana regulatory framework against an interstate preemption claim filed directly in the Supreme Court and in the federal courts in Colorado.
+Colorado (U.S. Supreme Court): Successfully defended Colorado’s marijuana regulatory framework against interstate preemption claims filed directly in the Supreme Court and in the federal courts in Colorado.

 - Defended a public company auditor at trial and on appeal in an administrative proceeding brought by the United States Securities and Exchange Commission.

 - Counsel to a domestic company seeking to protect and enforce an international marketing and distribution agreement.

 - Represented the patent holder of an anti-depressant in defense of class-action antitrust and consumer protection claims.